 - if you have allergies to medicines, foods (especially seafood), or other substances

-- if you have arthritis or diabetes
+- if you are taking an arthritis medicine (eg, celecoxib) or have diabetes

 Some MEDICINES MAY INTERACT with glucosamine.
 However, no specific interactions are known at this time.